storyprotocol/documentation/docs/Story Network (L1)/more/oracle/gelato.md

 ---
 title: Gelato
 excerpt: >-
-  Gelato VRF provides verifiable randomness for blockchain applications by utilizing Drand, a decentralized and trusted source of random numbers.
-It ensures that developers receive truly random values that are both provable and tamper-resistant.
+  Gelato Network is a Web3 automation platform that powers smart contract execution across major blockchains.
+Gelato offers a suite of products, including its decentralized automation protocol, Web3 Functions (serverless cloud functions for blockchain), and Gasless Transactions.
+It also provides Gelato VRF, a verifiable random function service delivering secure and tamper-proof randomness.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
 # VRF

+Gelato VRF provides verifiable randomness for blockchain applications by utilizing Drand, a decentralized and trusted source of random numbers.
+It ensures that developers receive truly random values that are both provable and tamper-resistant.

 ## Smart Contracts